 1399.365.
 Basic Respiratory Tasks and Services

-On June 5, 2025, the Office of Administrative Law (OAL) approved the Respiratory Care Board’s (RCB) regulations related to Basic Respiratory Tasks and Services codified at California Code of Regulations, title 16, section 1399.365.
-The regulation will become effective on October 1, 2025.
+On June 5, 2025, the Office of Administrative Law (OAL) approved the Respiratory Care Board’s (RCB) regulation related to Basic Respiratory Tasks and Services codified at California Code of Regulations, title 16, section 1399.365.
+The regulation became effective on October 1, 2025.

 Regulatory Language